 The privatization and expanse in nursing education in both the Philippines and India raises questions regarding the quality of nurse training, particularly in the newer institutions set up exclusively for nursing.
 In the Philippines, for example, only 12 nursing education providers are classified as ‘outstanding’ (Goode 2009), and a significant proportion have pass rates of below 50% (Brush 2008).
-Indeed, in 2008 although over 150,000 students sat the Nursing Licensure examination, only half passed the exam to become professionally registered nurses (Romualdez Jr. et al. 2011).
-It should also be noted that since the global financial crisis, numbers of nurse enrollees have fallen as the opportunities for nurse emigration become less certain.
-Several new institutions have already closed, and others are facing the possibility of closure due to consistently low standards and lower levels of enrolment (Pazzibugan 2012).
+In 2008 although over 150,000 students sat the Nursing Licensure examination, only half passed the exam to become professionally registered nurses (Romualdez Jr. et al. 2011).
 Such variable quality of nurse training in nurse exporting countries such as the Philippines and India means that international recruiters are unlikely to accept qualifications and evidence of training at face value.
-Instead, minimum levels of experience, generally in tertiary level large hospitals, are required, and nurses are almost always expected to take the national nursing examinations of the country of destination.
+Instead, minimum levels of experience, generally in tertiary level large hospitals, are required, and nurses are usually expected to take the national nursing examinations of the country of destination.
 This makes nurse migration expensive and complicated, channels nurses into urban settings before migration, and results in many becoming deskilled after they migrate.

 Despite the rise of increasingly privatized education sectors in India and the Philippines that are oriented to service international demands, the development of nursing as a profession in both countries has long had an external orientation, with instruction in both locations predominately (or in the case of the Philippines, solely) undertaken in English.
 This external orientation has been shaped through the colonial and neo-colonial influences of the US and UK (Choy 2003; Reddy 2015).
 Today both the Philippines and India have found a place as key providers of nursing labour for global markets, and in the case of the Philippines Tigno (2014, 28) goes so far as to argue that nursing education is undertaken ‘for the benefit of (and dictated by) the global market.’
 The Philippines has long had a close association with the US, and historically the US has been the preferred destination for Filipino nurses from the early 20th century onwards (Choy 2003).
 The Philippines has had its own NCLEX test center since 2007, allowing nurses to take the US nursing examination for Registered and Practical Nurse status in Manila (Margallo 2013).
 Today, as fewer opportunities remain in the US, it is increasingly common for nurses to enroll in language courses alongside their degrees in order to make themselves more flexible as future migrants.
 Japanese/Nihongo, Arabic, and German are now common courses in the Philippines reflecting bilateral agreements made between the Philippines and other nations (Masselink and Daniel Lee 2013).
 In the case of India, the main markets (OECD and GCC nations) are mainly recruiting Indian trained nurses for their English language competency.
 India also hosts five NCLEX testing centers.